Cotabato: Japanese invasion

-Postwar Era
+Postwar era

 The pace of settlement in the region accelerated in the 1950s and 1960s.
 The former province of Cotabato was once the largest in the Philippines.
 In 1966, South Cotabato was created as a separate province.

 Mindanao, including Cotabato, was relatively peaceful in the 1950s and the mid-1960s.
 While there were some ethnic tensions, there was essentially no presence of secessionist groups in Mindanao yet.

-During the Marcos dictatorship
+Martial law era

 The relative peace of the postwar era began to change in the last years of President Ferdinand Marcos' first term, when news about the Jabidah massacre ignited a furor in the Moro community, and ethnic tensions encouraged with the formation of secessionist movements.
-None of these groups had enough followers to form a viable opposition until Marcos declared Martial Law, but when political parties were dissolved upon the proclamation of Martial Law in September 1972, it became easy for the armed secessionist group known as the Moro National Liberation Front to consolidate power, and the decades-long Moro conflict began in earnest.
+None of these groups had enough followers to form a viable opposition until Marcos declared martial law, but when political parties were dissolved upon the proclamation of martial law in September 1972, it became easy for the armed secessionist group known as the Moro National Liberation Front to consolidate power, and the decades-long Moro conflict began in earnest.

-One major event of Martial law which took place in Cotabato was the Manili massacre, which saw the mass murder of 70 to 79 Moros, including women and children, committed in a mosque in Manili, Carmen, North Cotabato, Philippines on June 19, 1971.
+One major event of martial law which took place in Cotabato was the Manili massacre, which saw the mass murder of 70 to 79 Moros, including women and children, committed in a mosque in Manili, Carmen on June 19, 1971.
 The Muslim residents of the town had gathered in their mosque to participate in a supposed peace talk with Christian groups when a group of armed men suspected to be part of the Ilaga militant group opened fire on them.

 On November 22, 1973, through Presidential Decree No. 341, what remained of the old Cotabato was further divided into the provinces of North Cotabato, Maguindanao, and Sultan Kudarat.
 North Cotabato was later renamed Cotabato through Batas Pambansa Blg.
 660 approved on March 7, 1984.

-Post-1986
+Contemporary history

 By the aftermath of the plebiscite to form the autonomous administrative region of Bangsamoro in February 2019, 63 barangays from Cotabato's western municipalities, all of which inhabited mostly by Muslim natives, opted to join the newly formed region.
 This will result in the reduction of the number of barangays the province currently administers after the national midterm elections on May 13, 2019.

 Cotabato now comprises the capital city of Kidapawan and 25 municipalities.

+In September 2017, Representative Roger Mercado authorized House Bill 6408, proposing to change the name of the provinces to Cotabato del Norte.